 The Capstone process usually takes three-four semesters and consists of three phases:

-Joint and dual degree students may have different timelines.
+IMPH, Joint MPA/PA and Dual Degree (MPH/DO & MPH PharmD) students have different timelines.

 Capstone Project Resources

 For the slides click below:

 Faculty Capstone Forms